nikhilreddy6547/random-battle-tooltip/README.md

 Select the "Snippets" tab, and create a new snippet.
 This should open a text box on the right side of your screen.
 Copy/Paste the text of the tooltip file into this textbox.
 Be sure to hit Ctrl+S to save it, and viola!

+For Firefox, right-click anywhere on Pokemon Showdown, and click on "Inspect Element".
+Press Shift+[F4] to open up ScratchPad.
+Open the tooltip file in ScratchPad.

 This probably works with other browsers but I cannot guanrantee this.

 How to run
 ------------------------------------------------------------------------

 To activate the tooltip, go to back to the snippet.
 Right-click the file "Script snippet #1" (or whatever you named it) and hit run.

+For Firefox, go back to ScratchPad, and re-open if necessary.
+Now hit run, and you are done!

-The tooltip will remain activated for all random battle games until the Google Chrome tab is closed.
+The tooltip will remain activated for all random battle games until the browser tab is closed.
-Once it is run, there is no need to reactivate it until you close the entire Google Chrome tab.
+Once it is run, there is no need to reactivate it until you close the entire Google browser tab.
 Closing the tab does not delete the snippet.

 Issues